 Dear Chair and Committee Members,

-We are writing to request that the Committee consider the accompanying recommendation to prohibit paid visitor parking in multi residential/apartment buildings.
+I am writing to request that the Committee consider the accompanying recommendations to support tenants across Toronto.

 The relationship between a tenant and a landlord can often be difficult and confusing.
 The 50% of our residents that rent an apartment or house have special rights and responsibilities that are governed by City of Toronto by-laws and provincial legislation.
 Tenants have the right to live in a clean, well-maintained building and not be subjected to rent increases above the provincially mandated increase without reasonable justification, or eviction without a fair hearing at the Landlord and Tenant Board.

 Unfortunately, my office has heard from too many renters that have been treated unfairly by their landlords.
 In most instances, these tenants were taken advantage of because they were unaware of their rights.
 Even if a tenant is knowledgeable, it is difficult for most people to assert their rights.